 1) Don’t choose based on hourly rates

-While the first thing most people check while hiring electrician is their hourly rates, this is not the only criteria for making your choice.
+While the first thing most people check while hiring an electrician are their hourly rates, this is not the only criteria for making your choice.
 Of course, you definitely have to choose someone you can afford.

 But at the same time, you have to look for someone who’s professional and experienced enough to tackle the job.
-Just think.
-It’s way better and safer paying someone $100 for an hour’s work of professional and efficient electrical repairs instead of choosing someone who charges just $50.
-They are usually inexperienced, or will only do an inefficient job.
+Just think; It’s way better and safer to pay someone $100 to perform professional and efficient electrical repairs, instead of choosing someone who charges just $50, but hasn’t the necessary skill or experience to safely do the job.

 2) Get everything repaired at once

-As its difficult getting an electrician to come, it’s always better to think of all the repair work you may need to get done.
-This way the electrician can do electrical repairs in a single visit.
+As it’s difficult getting an electrician to come, it’s always better to think of all the repair work you may need to get done.
+This way the electrician can do multiple electrical repairs in a single visit.

-It saves your money and time because electricians will charge per visit.
+This saves you money and time because electricians will charge per visit.
 You sometimes forget smaller, less important jobs which can be covered on a single visit.

 3) Check their reviews

-Always check an electrician’s reviews on not only their website but also on other online sites like Angie’s List or Yelp.
+Always check an electrician’s reviews, not only their website, but also on other online sites like; Angie’s List, or Yelp.
 You can also ask friends or relatives for their feedback if they have used their services before.

-This gives you a better idea of the electrician’s expertise, competency and how they deal with their clients and their electrical repairs.
+This gives you a better idea of the electrician’s expertise, competency, and how they deal with their clients and their electrical repairs.
 You never know when you may have more repair work.
-It’s better knowing someone you are comfortable with and can call and depend upon whenever you have problems.
+It’s better knowing someone you are comfortable with, and can depend upon whenever you have electrical problems.

 4) Check for additional fees